LoyolaChicagoBooks/introcs-csharp/rst/appendix/hw-gradefiles.rst

    but it could be something else.
 The folder also contains sample data files for a course abbreviation comp150.

+   Note that these data files are in the project directory.
+Make sure your project, like this stub, sets the Output Path to the project folder.

 #.
 There are two master files for any course.
    One is "categories\_" + the course abbreviation
    + ".txt".
 For example, ``categories_comp170.txt`` is a sample data file